BOWRAP

 Pairs aggregate 15

-The same principles apply in pairs leagues, including the Stockport & district veterans’ league.
+The same principles apply in pairs leagues, including:

 Other leagues award match points based on games won and scoring the most chalks.
 Bowrap handles the following leagues: